Eleuterio Quiñones

 (Don) Eleuterio Quiñones, voiced by Sunshine Logroño, is a recurring fictional character in Puerto Rican radio and television.
 It is supposed to depict a die-hard supporter of statehood for Puerto Rico, whose passion for the subject and support of the New Progressive Party of Puerto Rico verges on the absurd.
 The character is loosely based on the archetypical Puerto Rican peasant, the jibaro, with a sizeable dose of Archie Bunker thrown in.
-Actually, the intentions of its creator are quite clear, to demonize and ridicule those who support statehood for Puerto Rico, since the character's creator is an ardent independence supporter.

 Eleuterio, the character

 Eleuterio Quiñones is reportedly a 75-year-old man, divorced from his Puerto Rican wife (who left him for an American drill sergeant), who lives in a blue house on the Camarones section of Guaynabo, Puerto Rico, along with his son Elpidio.
 Due to his passionate love for the United States he flies the Stars and Stripes in front of his house.
 Since he's the only one in the barrio with the American flag in his porch, his neighbors call the house "El Correo", "The Post Office" in Spanish.
 The house is blue, given Eleuterio's affiliation to the New Progressive Party of Puerto Rico, whose logo is blue.

 Don Eleuterio was depicted in the early incarnations of the character as a grumpy old man, easily angered by life's minor irritations.
 Recent incarnations depict him as less irritated (and more tolerant) than before.
 However, Eleuterio is still prone to fits of anger, and throws things quite loudly whenever he loses an argument and proof is shown to him, or when something personal happens to him that goes against his political philosophy (such as his son Elpidio joining a PDP campaign rally for a joyride, for example).

 Don Eleuterio despises the Puerto Rican culture, but is a direct product of it.
 His commentary on Puerto Rican culture is affected by his personal experiences as a native of Puerto Rico and as a World War II veteran (in the character's beginnings, more recently the Korean War is used as to keep up with time).
 However, he has never set a foot outside Puerto Rico.
 His experience with true American culture is limited to the time he was stationed at a local United States Army camp near his home during the war.
 As a consequence of this, he considers the proverbial destination of most recent Puerto Rican émigrés, Orlando, Florida, to be the statehooders' equivalent of Mecca, with the giant Mickey Mouse-eared water tank near the entrance of Walt Disney World as the Kaabah.